slzdevsnp/learn/plsql/uddl/tutorialspoint/plsql-tutorial_readme.txt

 char types
 1. ROWID;  -- physical row identify, the address of a row in an ordinary table Q: What is this type ?
 2. CHAR vs NCHAR data type?  what is the difference ?

+Procedures topic

+1.  procedure definition  IS  vs AS    ?
+    AS creates a proc as a persistd db object
+    IS creates a  proc visible only inside its block ?

+2.
+/* in out example 1 */
+line 814
+when executed as  a group of statements OK

+when full script is ran  - compilation error.
+PLS-00103: Encountered the symbol "DECLARE" why?